 All too often I use this blog to lament over the loss of Ottawa’s classic old signs, a trend that seems to have now finally been swayed in the other direction.
 I recently received some good news regarding the landmark Civic Pharmacy sign at the corner of Holland and Carling.
-It is being saved and on track for restoration.
+It is has been saved and restored.

 Many concerned residents emailed me about the sign when they witnessed its anchor building swathed in tarpaulins, unsure of what was happening to the building, and our beloved sign.

 I am happy to report that through the efforts of the community, the sign is safe and has a positive new outlook.
 The thoughtful owners of the building have decided to keep and resurrect the iconic sign, returning it to its former splendour.

 The newly renovated landmark sign has new letter boxes, and have only altered the letters to be white instead of black, as the originals were.
 Also, in place of “PHARMACY” the new tenants have their business on the sign, a Credit Union.
 Personally, I am thrilled they kept the sign instead of throwing it out as most developers do with older signage.
 Despite the modifications from the original, the sign has a new lease on life and looks refreshed for a whole new generation of Ottawa residents to enjoy.

 The Civic Pharmacy Building officially opened on September 17 1960, and along with it, the illuminated and animated “CIVIC PHARMACY” sign attached to its corner.
 The sign is inspired by “Googie” style of architecture, a modern, futurist architecture that evolved through the Atomic Age of the 1950s and 1960s.
 A culture absorbed with jets and the space-age inspired this style with Ottawa’s example brightly shining at the corner of Holland and Carling for 58 years.